-For AUD deposits/withdrawals, easy methods such as credit/debit card, Skrill, Neteller, and bank transfer are available.
+For AUD deposits/withdrawals, easy methods such as credit/debit cards, Skrill, Neteller, and bank transfers are available.
 No extra deposit/withdrawal charges.

-Support is available for traders in Australia via email, live chat, and local mobile number.
+Support is available for traders in Australia via email, live chat, and local mobile numbers.
 We experienced no holding time with their live chat support.

 FP Markets Pros

 - ASIC regulation

 #5 CMC Markets – ASIC Regulated Broker with Most CFD Instruments